thirdweb-example/x402-invoice/README.md

 1. **Create Invoice**: Navigate to `/new` and fill in the invoice details
 2. **View Invoice**: Share the invoice link `/invoice/[id]` with the customer
-3. **Pay Invoice**: Customer connects wallet and clicks "Pay with Base"
+3. **Pay Invoice**: Customer connects wallet and clicks "Pay with Arb"
-4. **Success**: After payment, view transaction details on BaseScan
+4. **Success**: After payment, view transaction details on ArbScan

 ## Project Structure